PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

 .. function:: QPSPoolAction(maxqps, poolname)

+  .. versionchanged:: 1.8.0
+    Added the ``stop`` optional parameter.

   Send the packet into the specified pool only if it does not exceed the ``maxqps`` queries per second limits.
+If ``stop`` is set to false, subsequent rules will be processed after this action.
   Letting the subsequent rules apply otherwise.

   :param int maxqps: The QPS limit for that pool
   :param string poolname: The name of the pool
+  :param bool stop: Whether to stop processing rules after this action.
+Default is true, meaning the remaining rules will not be processed.

 .. function:: RCodeAction(rcode [, options])